dryjs/dry-underscore/README.md

 Basically I hate all the other http request libraries I've seen.
 I really just want strings in, strings out.
 I hate content type parsers.
 They always cause problems.

-This \*will\* work on both the server and client sides, with the exact same api.
+This works on both the server and client sides, with the exact same api.
 We don't deliver the body in pieces, we deliver it in one chunk.

 ```
 _.http.get("http://www.google.com", function(err, res, body){